 Evan Fay

-Evan is committed to journalism that is grounded in connection to the communities he covers.
-His reporting is guided by a human-first approach with an effort to understand the people at the center of each story.
-Evan is especially interested in covering stories that explore the intersection of faith, sports, politics, and community, and he brings that focus to his reporting at WAER.
-You can send Evan story ideas at Efay03@syr.edu
+Evan is committed to journalism grounded in connection to the communities he covers, with a particular interest in stories at the intersection of faith, sports, politics, mental health, and addiction.
+He brings that focus to his reporting at WAER.
+Story ideas can be sent to Efay03@syr.edu.

 -